Author Samuel Wagan Watson on memory pathways and time travel in Time and Memory.

 Supported by the Copyright Agency Cultural Fund, Time and Memory is the second book in the MAAS collection series.
 It explores the many ways in which the Museum of Applied Arts and Sciences collection reflects upon the concepts of time and memory, featuring essays from authors Samuel Wagan Watson and Vanessa Berry.

-Sam visited the Museum’s basement store half a dozen times and Sydney Observatory twice.
-The visits provided the opportunity to observe and interact with particular objects.
-His resulting piece, ‘A Time Traveller’s Baggage’, presents a unique perspective on the Museum’s collection and poetic interpretations of its objects, while tracing Indigenous culture and history through them; he also explores the concept of memory pathways and the romantic notion of time travel via journals or diaries.
+Sam visited the Powerhouse Museum and Sydney Observatory, which provided the opportunity to observe and interact with particular objects.
+His resulting piece presents a unique perspective on the Museum’s collection and poetic interpretations of its objects, while tracing Indigenous culture and history through them.
 Here is an extract.

 Until I undertook this commission relating to ‘time and memory’ I’d been dabbling in paranormal investigation, and my various connections with museums and keeping places brought me into contact with many persons of interest in the fields of alternative innovation.